SitaraLiang/llm-finmath-reasoning-eval/README.md

 # LLM FinMath Reasoning Eval

-A lightweight framework for evaluating how language models solve quantitative finance and financial mathematics exercises.
-The project turns human-annotated LaTeX solutions into structured ground-truth YAML, asks local Ollama models to solve the same exercises, then converts model answers into the same proof-atom representation for later evaluation.
+A structured framework for benchmarking how language models solve quantitative finance and financial mathematics exercises.
+The project turns human-annotated LaTeX solutions into structured ground-truth YAML, asks local Ollama models to solve the same exercises, converts model answers into the same proof-atom representation, and evaluates them with embedding-based alignment and optional LLM-as-a-judge checks.
+This repository was developed as part of my internship project at CMAP, École Polytechnique, supervised by Charles-Albert Lehalle.

 ## Pipeline